Skip to main content

 Account and agency terms

 Agency account A type of Onsomble account designed for managing a portfolio of client Sites.
-Unlocks multi-Site management, portfolio dashboards, and tiered team access.
+Unlocks client management and the portfolio dashboard.
 See Agency setup.
-Portfolio dashboard The landing view for agency accounts that shows all client Sites at once, with change signals and attention flags for triage across the portfolio.
-Role One of Owner, Editor, Scanner, or Viewer — the access level assigned to each person invited to a Site or agency account.
-See Team access.
-Plan The Onsomble subscription tier — Scan, Grow, or Pro — which determines feature availability and usage limits.
+Portfolio dashboard The landing view for agency accounts that shows all clients at once, for triage across the portfolio.
+Plan The Onsomble subscription tier, which determines feature availability and usage limits.
 See Billing and plans.

 Product-adjacent terms

-Model provider The company operating an AI model — OpenAI (ChatGPT), Anthropic (Claude), Google (Gemini), Perplexity.
+Model provider The company operating an AI model: OpenAI (ChatGPT), Anthropic (Claude), Google (Gemini), Perplexity.
 Model behaviour and outputs change as providers update their systems.
 Model update A change released by a model provider that can alter how the model describes businesses.
 Sometimes produces scan-level shifts even without any action on the business’s side.
 Comparing movement across a portfolio is often the fastest way to tell a model update apart from something specific to a single business.
-Third-party signal Content about the business that lives outside the business’s own website — directory listings, press coverage, reviews, partner mentions.
-AI models draw heavily on this material, making it a long-horizon but high-impact AEO lever.
+Third-party signal Content about the business that lives outside the business’s own website: directory listings, press coverage, reviews, partner mentions.
+AI models draw heavily on this material, making it a long-horizon but high-impact discoverability lever.